LeMikaelF/blog/_posts/2025-2-7-testing-transaction-isolation.md

 hidden: true
 ---

-An important part of transactions in databases in that they can be isolated from one another to prevent race conditions, or _read phenomena_.
+An important part of transactions in databases is that they can be isolated from one another to prevent race conditions, or _read phenomena_.
 These phenomena are commonly identified using the SQL 92 terminology: phantom reads, non-repeatable reads, and dirty reads.
 In most databases, we decide on the balance between performance and isolation by specifying one of four transaction isolation levels: READ
 UNCOMMITTED, READ COMMITTED, REPEATABLE READ, and SERIALIZABLE.